vanyasem/Lomiri-Arch/CONTRIBUTING.md

 ### Patching

 If you have some coding knowledge, you can take a look at the issues list in the [STATUS](STATUS.md).
+There are also some undocumented issues to look for in [BROKEN.txt](BROKEN.txt).

 Try to fix as many things as possible.
 PR a patch upstream, and PR a patch in this repository.
 A packager will include your patch at compile time until the upstream PR is merged.